Royal Perth Yacht Club: Notable sailors and events

-In 1979, the RPYC organised the 20,000 km Parmelia Race from Plymouth, England to Perth in order to mark the 150th anniversary of Western Australia.
+In 1979, the RPYC organised the 20,000 km Parmelia Yacht Race from Plymouth, England to Perth in order to mark the 150th anniversary of Western Australia.
 Competitors were invited to recreate the 1829 voyage of the merchant barque Parmelia bringing the first British settlers to the Swan River Colony.

 Jon Sanders was the first sailor to circumnavigate Antarctica solo, circling the continent twice from 1981 to 1982.
 Sanders is the record-holder for the longest distance ever sailed continuously by any vessel following his triple non-stop solo circumnavigation of the globe from 1986 to 1988.

 RPYC hosted the 2011 ISAF Sailing World Championships, a significant qualifying event for the 2012 Summer Olympics.